- AFMC Pune MBBS Admission Process – Step-by-Step Flow Chart

 - State counselling updates issued by individual authorities

-- Round-wise updates for Round 1, Round 2, Mop-Up, and Stray Vacancy
+- Updates for each round.
+Round 1 Round 2 Mop-Up and Stray Vacancy

 Supporting Better Prediction